pravdomil/Finance-v-Tabulce/README.md

 # Finance v tabulce

-Your bank transactions in Google Spreadsheets.
+Synchronises your bank transactions with Google Spreadsheet.

 Works with Fio Bank and Air Bank.